spaniard1978/filesmonster-kodi-addon/readme.md

 Premium account and filesmonster service information in https://filesmonster.com/premium/?d=%40wnfqp2

-For questions about the add-on: spaniard1978@protonmail.com
+More info and questions about the add-on: spaniard1978@protonmail.com
 <br><br><br>

 <p align=center>